 "The planning of the early years curriculum is strong.
 It links closely to the curriculum in other year groups and provides a secure foundation for children s future learning."

-Science Club - Our Year 5 and 6 Club completed their CREST Discovery Award, part of a nationally recognised scheme led by the British Science Association.
+Science Club - Our Year 3 and 4 Club completed their CREST Superstar Award, part of a nationally recognised scheme led by the British Science Association.
 You can find our more about the club here.

 Science Week - This year's Science Week was a huge hit, with the whole school involved in a programme of workshops, investigations, challenges, competitions and quizzes!